 Luckily, they had Zemeckis, whose inability to exercise restraint pushes Streep, Goldie Hawn, and Bruce Willis to all kinds of reckless excess.
 Hawn plays Helen Sharp, a faintly dowdy, but high society-bred woman who has, in the past, lost more than a few loves of her life to her glitzy former schoolmate, Madeline Ashton (Streep), an actress approximately.
 The film opens in 1978 as Madeline’s musical version of Tennessee Williams’s Sweet Bird of Youth is setting new records for audience walkouts.
 (If there’s one thing in Death Becomes Her that “fails,” per Sontag’s guidance, it’s that Streep’s movie-opening performance of “Me” is actually a nutty disco-era knockout.
 If, as they say, you have to be a great musician to believably play a bad one, clearly Streep and Zemeckis stopped short of properly embodying what John Waters on The Simpsons memorably called “the tragically ludicrous, the ludicrously tragic.”
 But all in the name of entertainment, so they’re forgiven.)

 Madeline predictably lampreys onto Helen’s newest beau, Ernest Menville (Bruce Willis), a noted cosmetic surgeon.
 Though handkerchief-clutching, cat-collecting spinster-in-waiting Helen warns Ernest that she’ll lose her mind if Madeline pilfers another fiancé, a smash cut delivers the news that, indeed, it’s instant wedding bells for Madeline and Ernest.
 After seven years spent eating cake frosting out of the can, and another seven in psychiatric therapy, Helen emerges with an exercise book, looking like a million dollars.
 Meanwhile, Madeline’s Beverly Hills boy toys refuse to be seen in public with her anymore over her drooping, sagging features.
 Enter Lisle von Rhoman (Isabella Rossellini), milky and voluptuous, somewhere between Dracula and a MAC Cosmetics representative.
-Her “touch of magic” potion restores Madeline’s plastic vitality, and her tits to their proper position.
+Her “touch of magic” potion restores Madeline’s plastic vitality, and her breasts to their proper position.
 And, as if stemming directly from Lisle’s departing warning (inspiring one of Streep’s all-time great line readings: “Now a warning?!”), the macabre ripple effects of Madeline’s Faustian bargain soon start piling up.